indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 A JVM throws a _StackOverflowError_ when a thread needs a stack area larger than permitted or memory available.
-If a JVM stack is dynamically allocated, a JVM may throw a _OutofMemoryError_ if insufficient memory is available to meet stack size increase request.
+If a JVM stack is dynamically allocated, a JVM may throw an _OutofMemoryError_ if insufficient memory is available to meet stack size increase request.
 It may also throw a _OutofMemoryError_ if insufficient memory is available during initial stack allocation.